 The best skating spot for the younger crowd is along Mission Bay, which also has several playgrounds and acres of grass for kite flying.
 Teens will like the skating action along the Mission Beach boardwalk, which is a busy skating and biking thoroughfare.

-Mission Bay is one of the San Diego's nicest public parks, with lots of shoreline and things to do.
-If you like water play, that is.
-Otherwise, you won't find much to keep you entertained.
-It can also be very crowded on weekends.
+Mission Bay is one of San Diego's most beautiful public parks, with lots of shoreline and things to do for kids who enjoy playing in the water.
+It can be very crowded on weekends.

 Legoland California is just north of San Diego.
 This park features lots of things made of the ever-popular Lego blocks and is a fun (and quiet) option for smaller children.